larrywangggg/viewfetcher/README.md

 ## 🛠 Common Issues & Tips

 - If Instagram / TikTok videos fail, it’s due to anti-scraping or missing API.
 - YouTube is the most stable via official API
 - To reset database:

 ```bash
 rm kol_results.sqlite3
 ```

+Are you getting `ModuleNotFoundError: No module named 'yt_dlp'` when deploying?
+Please confirm that `yt-dlp` is installed in the dependencies.
+(Use hyphens when installing and underscores when importing).

 ## 📌 Future Improvements